Re-inventing how Canadians stay in touch.

-Fifty-one percent of Quebecers also favour tapping into the province’s oil resources to meet domestic energy demands
+Fifty-one per cent of Quebecers also favour tapping into the province’s oil resources to meet domestic energy demands

 A poll released this morning and conducted by the Montreal Economic Institute (MEI)-Ipsos shows that a significant majority of Quebec residents favour advancing the development of fresh oil and gas pipelines aimed at supplying Europe and Asia.